-, U 1 The student identified the purpose and the goal of the meeting.
+ASSESSOR GUIDE: BSBCRT412 Articulate, present and debate ideas rne ev indence submitted demonstrates that the student has satisfactorily: S U 1 The student identified the purpose and the goal of the meeting.
 2 The student outlined their views on the issue.
 3 The student provided an analysis of the audience (meeting participants) and discussed how this might impact how they conduct the meeting and discuss ideas.
-4 The student explained how they will cater to those with each of these personality styles: Dominant, Intuitive, Steady, Conscientious.
+4 The student explained how they would cater to those with each of these personality styles: Dominant, Intuitive, Steady, and Conscientious.
 5 The student outlined a story relevant to the topic, which they will use to persuade the audience.
 6 Write two (2) ways you would identify and analyse methods to elicit responses from the audience in consultation with others.
 7 The student named the organisational communication guidelines they applied to their written communication.
 8 The student listed relevant legislation that applied to the planning or delivery of their presentation and explained how they would ensure legislation is followed.
 9 The student outlined at least three (3) communication challenges and discussed how they would overcome them.
 10 The student listed all sources of research used for the presentation.
 11 The student outlined how they will incorporate the feedback received previously.

-Part B: Facilitate the discussion
+Part B: Facilitate the discussion.